tethysplatform/tethys/docs/installation/production/configuration/basic/portal_config.rst

 3. Set Required Production Settings
 ===================================

-The following settings should be changed for a production installation of Tethys Platform.
+The following settings should be changed for a production installation of Tethys Portal.

 ALLOWED_HOSTS
 -------------